dhiraj-belkhode/star-wars-app/README.md

 1. List View: Displays a list of Star Wars characters with their names, genders, and home planets.
 You can navigate to a specific character's details by clicking on their name.
 2. Detail View: Displays detailed information about a specific Star Wars character, including their name, height, hair color, eye color, gender, home planet, and the films they have appeared in.
-  a.
-Added functionality allows you to update the character's age directly on the detail page.
+    - Added functionality allows to update the character's gender directly on the detail page.
-  b.
-Any changes to the character's gender on the detail page are automatically reflected in the list view.
+    - Any changes to the character's gender on the detail page are automatically reflected in the list view.

 ## Pages